Slx-hub/tinfb4se/projectFiles/SoftwareRequirementsSpecification.md

 # <a name="3.
 Specific Requirements">3.
 Specific Requirements</a>

 The requirements are modeled in a use-case based system.
-The Overall Use Case Diagram as follows contains all requirements that are set between the user and the application.
+The Overall Use Case Diagram as shown in the overall description contains all requirements that are set between the user and the application.

 ## <a name="3.1 Functionality">3.1 Functionality</a>